LuigiD5555/aur_scanner/README.md

 ## Architecture

-Developer documentation has moved to `docs/developer/README.md`.
+Developer documentation is in `README.dev.md`.
 See that file for code structure, modules, internals, and diagrams.

 ---
 ## Security notes